<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1056215754466548&amp;ev=PageView&amp;noscript=1">

 This is what we intend to help you with in this article.
 Below, we provide a comprehensive overview of:

-Signs That Your Antidepressant Medication Isn’t Working
+How to Tell If Your Antidepressant Isn't Working

 When assessing the effectiveness of antidepressant medications, it’s important to remember that they typically take anywhere from six to twelve weeks to show full effects.
 During this period, it’s crucial to be patient and give the medication enough time before concluding whether it’s working.